Priyanshu-Builds/Bivy/README.md

-Below is a draft README for your Bivy project:

----

 # Bivy - Bicycle Website

 Welcome to **Bivy**, a sleek and responsive website designed to showcase a curated collection of high-quality bicycles.
 Whether you’re into daily commuting, off-road adventures, or high-speed racing, Bivy presents a modern and user-friendly interface to explore bikes that suit every cycling style.